pmuens/serverless-book/06-serverless-by-example/02-a-serverless-todo-application.md

 Our first application is a web application.
 We'll create a simple todo application in JavaScript / Node.js and deploy it to AWS.
 Excited and ready?
 Let's go!

+## The code

+The whole code we'll write is available in the [todo code directory](/xx-code/todos).
+Just open up this directory to follow along or read through it if you face any problems.

 ## Aside: Data storage and DynamoDB

 Before we get right into coding I'd like to talk about data persistence.
 One recommendation we have for our todo application is that the data we enter there is stored in a database.
 You might have heard about databases such as [MySQL](https://www.mysql.com/) or [PostgreSQL](https://www.postgresql.org/) which are so called [RDBMS](/xx-terminologies/01-terminologies.md#rdbms) or "relational databases".
 AWS, our cloud provider of choice offers hosted versions of those databases.